-In your first six months to one year, you need to publish lots of content.
+You must publish lots of content in your first six months to one year.
 How much content is enough?
 That is a difficult question to answer.
 When Google starts trusting you, you get traffic.

 Do This Before Writing Blog Posts

-Before you choose a blog post topic, I recommend you do these tasks.
+Before you choose a blog post topic, I recommend doing these tasks.
 If you don’t, you could spend a week writing a 3,000-word blog post for it to not rank in the top 100 on Google.

-#1 Is Your Blog Topic Idea Being Searched For On Google?
+#1 Is Your Blog Topic Idea Searched For On Google?